 Eva Purple Ball- Mid-season, Indeterminate, Regular Leaf, perfect pink globes about 6 to 8 oz., sweet, juicy and delicious, said to be from the Black Forest area of Germany and arrived in the late 1800’s with Joe Bratka’s family when they immigrated to the US.
 Pkt. $2.25 Certified Organic Seed UNAVAILABLE FOR 2023

 Lynn of Jones County

 Lynn of Jones County- midseason- An old family heirloom from Jones County Iowa, this variety nearly became extinct when only two seeds remained.
 Both sprouted and produced an amazing crop, causing all seeds available today to descend from those two seeds.
 This variety came from Hans and Lynn Jess, but little is known of its origins.
 A producer of large fruits ranging from 1- 3 pounds.
-Fruits resist cracking and are nice and round without odd deformities, potato leaf type, Pkt. $2.50 Certified Organic Seed LIMIT 1 PACKET SOLD OUT FOR 2022
+Fruits resist cracking and are nice and round without odd deformities, potato leaf type, Pkt. $2.50 Certified Organic Seed LIMIT 1 PACKET UNAVAILABLE FOR 2023

 Peach Blow Sutton